daveteshome/uni-cycle/README.md

 # uni-cycle

-component oriented application that simulate motion of a unicycle mobile platform
+Component oriented application that simulate motion of a unicycle mobile platform